-Resilient people know that the best exercise for a healthy brain is physical exercise.
-It increases blood flow to the brain, promotes neuronal growth and survival, and supports the formation of long-term memories.
+Resilient and thriving people know that physical exercise is important for a healthy mind/brain.
 So if exercise isn’t yet a regular part of your life, the 1-2-3 model will help.

 Many years ago I attended a conference and one of the speakers was Stephanie Burns.
 There were three key pieces of information from her presentation that I've never forgotten.